jorishr/notes-on-backend/network_requests/restful_routing.md

 //  DESTROY         /page/:id    DELETE  delete in DB,redirect
 ```
 ## Nested Routes
 Comments are a good example.
 They don't make much sense on their own.
 They are usually linked to a post or an item.
-Thus you don't create a seperate 8th route for comments.
+Thus you don't create a separate 8th route for comments.
 Instead you nest them.
 ```
 /page/post/:id/comments/new	-> form to create new comment /page/post/comments			-> update db and redirect